sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 The Gluu Server administration interface (oxTrust) is accessible by navigating to `https://hostname` (the one you provided during setup).
 When you first complete an installation, the default username is `admin` and the password is the same as the `LDAP superuser` password.

 From the admin interface you can manage many aspects of your Gluu Server authentication, authorization, and identity management service.
+This section of the docs will cover various concepts and topics associated with the interface at a high level, but will often times include links to dedicated sections of the docs with more detailed information.

 ## Welcome Page
 After successful authentication the administrator is taken to the